Computer Science

 LASC Categories: QR

 Prerequisites: Familiarity with basic computer operations.
-Math placement code of 3 or above
+Pass math placement test with code of 3 or above, or a passing grade in a college level math course.

 Learning state-of-the-art application packages including but not limited to word processing, file and database management systems and spreadsheets.